eclipse-arrowhead/core-java-spring/README.md

 2) Cloud: `my_cloud.my_company.arrowhead.eu`
 3) Client: `my_client.my_cloud.my_company.arrowhead.eu`

-The certificate chain naming convetions are strict:
+The certificate chain naming convetion have strict rules:
 * The different parts are delimited by dots, therefore parts are not allowed to contain any of them.
 * A cloud certificate chain name has to constist of four part and the last two part hast to be 'arrowhead' and 'eu'.
 * A client certificate chain name has to constist of five part and the last two part hast to be 'arrowhead' and 'eu'.